11 Jun What is Clinical Endocannabinoid Deficiency Syndrome?

 Clinical endocannabinoid deficiency may also be related to an overall lack of plant-derived cannabinoids in today’s diet.
 Some plants, including cannabis plants like hemp, are optimal sources of cannabinoids.
 While once a staple in America and throughout the world, cannabis has for decades been eliminated from contemporary human diets, potentially contributing to the occurrence of cannabinoid deficits.

-Russo, in his research, went on to suggest that supplementing with plant-based nutritional cannabinoids could address CED by stimulating the endocannabinoid system and support its efforts to keep the body balanced.
+Russo, in his research, went on to suggest that augmenting with plant-based nutritional cannabinoids could address CED by stimulating the endocannabinoid system and support its efforts to keep the body balanced.

 CBD Augments Endocannabinoids